kimmvb/movie-challenge-fw/README.md

 ### Problems detected ⚠️

-- The componenet installed called  **react-paginate** starts pagination from page 2 when it first loads.
+- The component installed called  **react-paginate** starts pagination from page 2 when it first loads.